 by Chickasaw Nation Media Relations Office

-The Chickasaw Nation Productions’ documentaries from the Chickasaw Heritage Series and feature films “Bearer of the Morning: The Life of Te Ata Thompson Fisher,” “Pearl,” “Pearl Carter Scott: On Top of the World” and “First Encounter” will be shown on South Portland Community Television, Maine.
+The Chickasaw Nation Productions’ documentaries and feature films “Bearer of the Morning: The Life of Te Ata Thompson Fisher,” “Pearl,” “Pearl Carter Scott: On Top of the World” and “First Encounter” from the Chickasaw Heritage Series will be shown on South Portland Community Television, Maine, beginning Nov.
+1.

 The Chickasaw Heritage Series is a video project initiative from Chickasaw Nation Productions designed to inform, educate and entertain audiences about the resilient and persevering spirit of the Chickasaw Nation.